Applications Are Open!

 Q3 – 3rd April – 2nd July

 Check out our Community Connections document which highlights some of the incredible projects we've been supporting in your communities.
-This will help you gain inspiration from others, reach out to local groups to get involved, or simply browse through the projects we've supported.
+This will help you gain inspiration from others, reach out to local groups to get involved – as many of them have indicated to us they have volunteer opportunities available, or simply browse through the projects we've supported.
 You can view Community Connections by clicking here.

 Branching Out Drama Society